istio/istio.io/content/en/docs/ops/configuration/traffic-management/protocol-selection/index.md

     name: http-web
 {{< /text >}}

-## Automatic protocol selection (experimental)
+## Automatic protocol selection

 Istio can automatically detect HTTP and HTTP/2 traffic.
 If the protocol cannot automatically be determined, traffic will be treated as plain TCP traffic.

-This feature is experimental and only enabled for outbound traffic by default.
-It can be turned on by providing the following install options:
+This feature is enabled by default.
+It can be turned off by providing the following install options:

-- `--set values.pilot.enableProtocolSniffingForOutbound=true` to enable protocol detection for outbound listeners whose port protocol is not specified or unsupported.
+- `--set values.pilot.enableProtocolSniffingForOutbound=false` to disable protocol detection for outbound listeners whose port protocol is not specified or unsupported.
-- `--set values.pilot.enableProtocolSniffingForInbound=true` to enable protocol detection for inbound listeners whose port protocol is not specified or unsupported.
+- `--set values.pilot.enableProtocolSniffingForInbound=false` to disable protocol detection for inbound listeners whose port protocol is not specified or unsupported.